tianyuli12/tianyuli12.github.io/misc.md

 ---

 ### Animation
 Especially Japanese animation.
 But I cannot speak Japanese.
-I'm a fanatic of Elaina and Hoshino Ai.

 ### Pool
 New in this game.

 ### Soccer
-I have played for more than 15 years(from 5 years old).
+I have played for over 15 years(from 5 years old).

 ### Games
-Especially rythm games, which I have played for more than 10 years.
-Such as: OSU!Mania(quited), Deemo, Rythm Master.
-Other games like LOL, Genshin Impact.
+Especially rhythm games, such as OSU!Mania(quited), Deemo, Rythm Master.
+Other games like LOL, and Genshin Impact.